 The key to any successful relationship

 Workplace communication is one of the most important forms of communication out there.
-It can lead to future job opportunities or unlikely networks.
+It can lead to future job opportunities, just like a networking event might provide.

 And it can teach you how to respond and react in different social settings as well.
 Every relationship requires that same give and take that communication necessitates.

 So take a look around.
 And communicate what you want to gain out of your position.